-Further to a competition, he met Elena Vassilieva with whom he will work at first on his of French-style haute-contre’s voice, with in particular the role of « Platée » Of Twig, as well as that of countertenor, then following it, the tenor voice with roles such as Belmonte in » Die Entführung aus dem Seraglio » Of Mozart or the Italian tenor in « Der Rosenkavalier » Of Strauss.
+After a competition, he met Elena Vassilieva with who he first worked on his voice of French-style “Haute-contre”, particularly the role of « Platée » composed by Rameau, his countertenor voice too, then his tenor voice with roles such as Belmonte in » Die Entführung aus dem Serail » of Mozart and the Italian tenor in « Der Rosenkavalier » of Strauss.

 Contemporary tenor, sometimes Haute-contre, sometimes countertenor, he possesses a hyper tessiture and dedicated to virtuosity.